 - Some experts believe that it is better for children to begin learning a foreign language at primary school rather than secondary school.
 Do the advantages of this outweigh the disadvantages?
 85

-- The charts below give information on the ages of the populations of Yemen and Italy in 2000 and projections for 2050.
-Summarize the information by selecting and reporting the main features and make comparisons where relevant.
+- The table below gives information about the underground railway systems in six cities.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
 80

 flaws: